-The height and bulk of the Mosser Hotel will remain the same and will not alter the existing appearance or character of the project vicinity.
+The height and bulk of Union Square Plaza Hotel will remain the same and will not alter the existing appearance or character of the project vicinity.
 The new construction at 361 Turk and 145 Leavenworth has been reviewed by the Planning Commission and by Planning Staff and would not have a detrimental impact on residents or workers in the vicinity.